wismith/project-js-simon/README.md

-# Simon Says
+# Simon

-Let's try to build a Simon Says game.
+Let's build a single-player Simon game.

+Watch <https://www.youtube.com/watch?v=1Yqj76Q4jJ4> to see how the game works.

 ## Instructions